-- a) The qualifications and/or programmes of study and Training Schemes will be approved by the Academic Board under delegated authority from the Council. - b) All changes to the programme portfolio will be supported by a business case/needs analysis with evidence of demand, impact and strategic alignment with institutional priorities and regional/national needs. - c) Where addition of a programme/qualification is in an entirely new strategic direction for the institution, it will be approved by Council. - d) Removal of qualifications/programmes of study from the Academic Programme Portfolio, where such removal results in a change of the institution's strategic direction, requires Council approval.
+a) The qualifications and/or programmes of study and training schemes will be approved by the Academic Board under delegated authority from the Council.

+- b) All changes to the programme portfolio will be supported by a business case/needs analysis with evidence of demand, impact and strategic alignment with institutional priorities and regional/national needs. - c) Where addition of a programme/qualification is in an entirely new strategic direction for the Institution, it will be approved by Council. - d) Removal of qualifications/programmes of study from the academic programme portfolio that do not change the strategic direction of the Institute will be approved by Academic Board. - e) Where removal of qualifications/programmes of study results in a change of the Institution's strategic direction, Council approval will be required.